microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 ## Data Preparation

 #### Sample data
-The data for this lab is the AdventureWorks sample database, published by Microsoft to showcase how to design SQL Server databases and Analysis Services models.
+The data for this lab is from the AdventureWorks sample database, published by Microsoft to showcase how to design SQL Server databases and Analysis Services models.

 ### Import a dataflow model into a group workspace and edit credentials

-A dataflow has been partially started, which we'll now utilize to the labs completion.
-To get started we'll import the existing dataflow model and edit credentials, so that we can transform the data and perform refresh operations.
+A dataflow has been partially started, which we'll utilize to the labs completion.
+To get started we'll import the existing dataflow model and edit credentials, so that we can ingest and transform our data and perform refresh operations.

 1. Download the sample **Dataflow demo.json** file, which contains the dataflow model.